vinitdeshkar/movie-recommender-system/README.md

 # movie-recommender-system
-Spring boot project to build movie-recommender-system
+Spring boot project on movie-recommender-system to understand core concepts